LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->exists()::boolean

-   This method returns true if the file exists on the system.
+   This method returns "true" if the file exists on the system.

 .. member:: file->path()::string